-The next year—the first novitiate year—calls for students to focus primarily on solitary prayer and reflection, which Levis says "helped me slow down and pray about my vocation."
+The next year was his first novitiate year, which calls for students to focus primarily on solitary prayer and reflection.
+Levis says that "it helped me slow down and pray about my vocation."
 He also enjoyed learning more about Glenmary and its founder.

 Jesus' parable of the lost sheep often comes to Brother Levis' mind when he thinks about his future.
 "It always encourages me to seek to touch a heart, heal a soul or body, or bring a person to God," which is what he believes Glenmary's work is all about.